Bubble Kings: Lakers run past Heat for 17th NBA championship

 They made the clincher look easy.
 James won his fourth title, doing it with a third different franchise — and against the Heat franchise that showed him to to become a champion.

 Bam Adebayo had 25 points and 10 rebounds for Miami, which got 12 points from Jimmy Butler — the player who, in his first Heat season, got the team back to title contention.
-Rajon Rondo scored 19 points for the Lakers.
+Rajon Rondo scored 19 points for the Lakers, who put together the elite talents of James and Davis with this moment in mind.

+And Davis, as white and gold confetti coated the floor around him, spent his first moments as an NBA champion thinking of Bryant.

+“All we wanted to do was do it for him,” Davis said.
+“And we didn’t let him down. … I know he’s looking down on us, proud of us.”

 With that, the league’s bubble chapter, put together after a 4 1/2-month suspension of play that started March 11 because of the coronavirus pandemic and came with a promise that it would raise awareness to the problems of racial injustice and police brutality, is over.
 So, too, is a season that saw the league and China get into political sparring, the death on Jan.
 1 of commissioner emeritus David Stern — the man who did so much to make the league what it is — and then the shock on Jan.
 26 that came with the news that Bryant, his daughter Gianna and seven other died in a helicopter crash.